-- In a medium mixing bowl with an electric mixer, cream butter and sugar.
-Mix in flour, walnuts, salt, and vanilla to make a smooth dough.
+- In a medium mixing bowl with an electric mixer, beat the butter and sugar together until light and fluffy.
+Add the flour, walnuts, salt, and vanilla; blend to make a smooth dough.

-- Bake cookies on cookie sheets for about 10 to 12 minutes, or until just set.
+- Bake cookies on ungreased or parchment-lined cookie sheets for about 10 to 12 minutes, or until set.

 - Let stand for 2 minutes.
 Roll hot cookies in confectioners' sugar and transfer to wire racks to cool.